 It’s not a linear progression as you grow and mature as a hitter.
 You don’t improve 1-2% a week, no matter how hard you work at it.
 If your mechanics are even slightly sloppy, you’re gonna have a hard time getting to the ball consistently, even if you get your timing right.
 Having good timing isn’t some cliche concept to describe someone who’s a gifted hitter by some freak genetic accident.
 Take it a step further and there’s nothing natural about hitting a baseball.
 Ted Williams hated the idea of being called a natural hitter because he knew it wasn’t about aerobic batting practice, or hitting till your hands bleed.
 He was clear about his perspective on hitting, that it was an art and science.

 Timing isn’t isn’t a random skill set you inherit, the swing has a timeline, the pitch has a timeline, and you gotta match your swing time with the pitch time.
 That’s how you do it soft toss, but soft toss is only from 12 feet away.
 So what do you do when you multiply the 12 feet by 5 and now the pitchers throwing from a mound 60 feet away.
 The variables you were managing automatically in soft toss, from 60 feet those same variables suddenly become unmanageable unless you know what the variables are.
 You can’t cope with a situation like a pitchers delivery when you don’t know what’s important to pay attention to and what you need to filter out.Swing has a timeline, the pitch has a timeline.
 Match your swing time with the pitch time.
-That's how… Click To Tweet
+That's how you do it in soft toss.
+Click To Tweet

 If you have efficient mechanics that you can repeat to give you a short, efficient timeline, a swing that can be replicated over and over regardless of how you feel from day to day.